 - Loss of consortium

-At Butler Law Firm, our experienced Atlanta product liability lawyers handle many different types of cases, including:
+At Butler Kahn, our experienced Atlanta product liability lawyers handle many different types of cases, including:

 Automobile manufacturers and auto parts makers owe consumers a duty of care to design their vehicles in a way that keeps motorists safe.
 Auto manufacturers are often named as the defendants in defective product claims involving cars.